madisonmay/CommonRegex/README.md

 ===========

 Find all times, dates, links, phone numbers, and emails in a string.
 I did the hard work so you don'thave to.

+Note that this library is English language specific.

 Usage
 ------